Garland, Texas Therapists

 The lack of resources in Garland seems to be indicative of a trend throughout the state of Texas.
 According to Mental Health America, Texas ranked 39th overall compared to the rest of the states in the U.S. The ranking takes into consideration access to care as well as the prevalence of mental illness within the state.
-Clearly, there is room for improvement to address the needs of residents.
+There is room for improvement to address the needs of residents.

 Recognizing that you need support is not always easy, but when you do take the step to reach out for help we want to make finding a therapist in Garland as easy for you as possible.
-You may not know where to start, so we suggest that you first begin with thinking about what your own needs are to determine which services might best work for you.
+You may not know where to start, so we suggest that you first begin by thinking about what your own needs are to determine which services might best work for you.

 Where to Begin Your Search

 Starting with asking yourself what your needs and preferences are is the best place to begin.
 Some key questions will help clarify your reasons for seeking a mental health professional and can also identify the best form of treatment for you.
 Keeping the answers to these questions in mind can help when you are reviewing the different services and professionals available to you.
 A few questions you might want to start with are:

 - What outcome are you hoping for by attending therapy?

 - Over what time frame are you able to commit to attending sessions?

 - Are you more comfortable speaking with a man or a woman about your life and problems?

 - Are there issues that you are dealing with that may be best treated by someone with a specialization in that field? (for example, if you are dealing with an eating disorder)